Errorname/google-docs-mustaches/README.md

 Pikachu, I choose you!
 ```

+_Warning: If you use an undefined variable as input, it will be resolved as an empty string._

 ### Formatters

 You can use **formatters** to print your data and **more complex objects** any way you want.
+In addition of the input variable, they can accept parameters which can be of the following primitive types: Number, Boolean, String or can be a variable which will be evaluated from `options.data`.

-There is a number of available formatters, but you can also **write your owns**
+There is a number of available formatters, but you can also **write your owns** in `options.formatters`.

 ```
 Hi {{ name | uppercase }}.
 Today is {{ today | printDay }}, tomorrow is {{ tomorrow | printDay }}.